k4hav/phone-alarm-detector/README.md

 - Linux
 - Windows

+For Installation of guide, open
-For Run this Program, open  How to Install.txt
+  How to Install.txt